 The Photos extension includes these additional features.

-To attach an image or video you snapped up a while ago, tap All Photos in the extension’s top-right corner and swipe up to go fullscreen, then choose a media item from one of the built-in albums, like Selfies or Live Photos, or tap one of your own albums.
+To attach an image or video you snapped up a while ago, tap All Photos in the extension’s top-right corner and swipe up to go fullscreen.
+Now you can select a media item from one of the built-in albums, like Selfies or Live Photos, or tap one of your own albums.

-Personally, I like the change because it helps clean up the cluttered Messages interface a bit.
+Personally, I like the new Photos iMessage app as it tidies up the cluttered Messages interface.

 How about you?